Clonidine extended-release tabletsPronunciation

 Brand Name: Nexiclon XR

-Clonidine extended-release tablets is used for:
+Clonidine extended-release tablets are used for:

 Treating high blood pressure.
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.